My Travel Motto

-Long depressing winter is finally over in Finland, and many of my friends started planning for summer holidays.
-Some people are thinking of spending 2 week-holiday in Spain, other people plan to visit Southeast Asia.
+Long depressing winter is finally over in Finland, and seems like many people here in Finland will start planning for summer holidays.
+Some people may be thinking of spending 2 week-holiday in Spain and other people might plan to visit Southeast Asia.

 My Travel Motto: